fatukunda/Store-Manager-UI/README.md

 # Store-Manager App

 Store Manager is a web application that helps store owners manage sales and product inventory records.
 This application is meant for use in a single store.
-View the application [here](https://fatukunda.github.io/Store-Manager-UI/dist/)
+View the application [here](https://fatukunda.github.io/Store-Manager-UI/dist/).

+This UI consumes an API that I developed.
+It is hosted [here](https://github.com/fatukunda/Store-Manager/tree/develop).

 ## How to login
  - As a store owner ```username: fatukunda``` and ```password: admin123```